Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Definitions

-Our main purpose is to characterize which sets of measures can be realised in this way.
-There are topological obstructions for these sets: $\add(F,\mu)$ and $\add'(F,\mu)$ are closed and thus compact, and it is well known that $\add'(F,\mu)$ is connected.
-There are also computability obstructions: we study in the next section the case where the initial measure is computable, and this will be generalized in Section~\ref{section:Oracle}.
+Our main purpose is to characterise which sets of measures can be realised in this way.
+There are topological obstructions for these sets: $\V(F,\mu)$ and $\V'(F,\mu)$ are closed and thus compact since $\Ms(\az)$ is it.